01 of 06

 20. Flatten out the folds, re-creasing the sides.

-If your tea plate will not sit straight, you can turn the plate over, and reverse the little flaps underneath.
+If your tea plate does not sit straight, you can turn the plate over, and reverse the little flaps underneath.
 They will form little support feet.

 Now your Japanese origami tea plate is ready for use!